What Is the Difference Between an Independent Contractor and an Employee in Los Angeles, California?

 Are Independent Contractors Covered by California’s Overtime and Other Wage and Hour Laws?

 A worker who is properly classified as an independent contractor is not going to be covered by California’s overtime and wage laws because those are exclusive to employees.

-You are protected against unlawful employment retaliation.
-There are provisions of the Labor Code that prohibit retaliation and discriminatory conduct for making legitimate employment claims.
-These could give rise to retaliation penalties of up to ten thousand dollars per violation.
+No, you cannot be fired if reporting independent contract misclassification.
+There are provisions of the California Labor Code that prohibit retaliation and discriminatory conduct for making legitimate employment claims.
+Employers who violate the Labor Code could face penalties of up to $10,000 per violation.

-For more information on Independent Contractor Vs Employee, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 257-8999 today.
+For more information on the rights of an Independent Contractor vs Employee, schedule an initial consultation with an experienced employment law attorney in Los Angeles, California.
+Get the information and legal answers you are seeking by calling the Fair Employment Lawyers (213) 257-8999 today.

 Call Now For A 30 Minute Case Evaluation